gntx/KPlayerDemo/README.md

 - Accept user input as keyword for searching by song name and album name.
 - Provide 2 sorting options: by song name and by album name, in ascending order
 - **Offline mode**.
 When the App cannot reach iTunes server, a cached list will be loaded from the loacal database.
+- **Refresh** the list by clicking the refresh button on the top right corner.

 ## Quick Start
 The demo requires at minimum Java 8+ or Android API 29+ (Android 10.0+).